-4.1 The Use of a Fire Screen
+4.1 The use of a fire screen.

-This insert has been tested for use with an open door in conjunction with a fire screen (AC01315 sold separately).
+This insert has been tested for use with an open door in conjunction with a fire screen (AC01315, sold separately).
 Make sure the fire screen is properly secured on the insert to avoid any risk of sparks damaging your flooring.
 When the fire screen is in use, do not leave the insert unattended so that you can respond promptly in the event of smoke spillage into the room.
-Potential causes of smoke spillage are described in section height of this manual.
+Potential causes of smoke spillage are described in Section 9 The Venting System of this manual.
 See Appendix 5: Installing the Fire Screen (AC01315) for installation instructions.